etiennechabert/kolibree_backend_test/README.md

   *  The creation_datetime field is ... a datetime ;) this value will be automaticly set to 'now' on the creation (if auto_now option works as I expect).
 My idea is to create a DEFINE to setup how long a token is valid and to use relative DateTime comparaison to check if the token is still valid or not

 -- END Edit 23:52 -> Going to read documentation about tests

+# Edit 00:12

+I finaly manage to have a properly working migration (CharFields were missing mendatory parameters)

+Let's move on test

+-- END edit 00:14